fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 I enabled [Caps Word](https://docs.qmk.fm/#/feature_caps_word).
 Double tap left Shift to turn on Caps Word.
 While active, letters are capitalized and `-` becomes `_`.
 This makes it easier to type `PROGRAM_CONSTANTS`.
 I never use Caps Lock, but if I really need Caps Lock, I can access it on layer 2.

-I have enabled [Auto Shift](https://docs.qmk.fm/#/feature_auto_shift).
-Tap a key and you get its character.
-Tap a key, but hold it *slightly* longer and you get its shifted state.

 ## Building

 If you have not only done so, set up QMK external userspace like this: